SamGG/explorations/hypergate_and_C50.md

 The result is nearly the same.

-Let's see if we remove the SiglecF marker.
+Let's see if we remove the SiglecF marker from the signature.

 ``` r
 hg_output_polished2 = reoptimize_strategy(gate = hg_output, channels_subset = c("SiglecF_min"), xp = Samusik_01_subset$xp_src[, Samusik_01_subset$regular_channels],